Back to blog

 4. Use retargeting.
 Warm audiences convert cheaper; sync CRM segments and website visitors to lower CPL.

 5. Leverage organic content.
-High-performing organic posts increase brand familiarity, raising ad CTR and reducing CPC—schedule consistent carousels with Postiv to keep the flywheel spinning.
+High-performing organic posts increase brand familiarity, raising ad CTR and reducing CPC—build a repeatable cadence using our LinkedIn content strategy playbook and schedule consistent carousels with Postiv to keep the flywheel spinning.

 FAQ